Dice.com: History

 Founded in 1990 by Lloyd Linn and Diane Rickert, two former contractors, Dice.com had 175 employees by April 2001.
 Today, DHI Group, Inc. has 500+ employees worldwide.

 Chris Benner, in his 2002 book Work in the new economy: flexible labor markets in Silicon Valley, called Dice.com "[t]he most prominent site in the Silicon Valley high-tech recruiting industry".
 Dice is an acronym for "Data-processing Independent Consultant's Exchange".
 In the book, Benner says "the dice imagery actually captures fairly well the type of high-rolling lifestyle that high-end contractors aspire to."

-Dice was originally a bulletin board service where recruiters would list open jobs.
+Dice was originally a bulletin board system where recruiters would list open jobs.
 Dice began operations in the San Francisco Bay Area in 1990.
 In 1994, the founders moved Dice's headquarters to Des Moines, Iowa.
 They then launched the URL www.dice.com in 1996.
 In 1999, Dice opened the career website to direct hiring companies while continuing to serve the recruiting and staffing industry.
 In February of the same year, it was acquired by EarthWeb.

 In 2001, the parent company, Earthweb, changed its name to Dice Inc. In October that same year, Dice.com moved operations to Urbandale, Iowa.
 In February 2003, Dice Inc. filed for bankruptcy under Chapter 11 to recapitalize, the reason behind was that "EarthWeb had issued a large amount of debt in 2000 that resulted in an unstable corporate structure."
 By the end of June 2003, Dice came out of bankruptcy eliminating a $69.4 million debt, and re-emerged as a private entity.
 In 2005, Dice Inc. was acquired by Dice Holdings, Inc. which is owned equally by private equity firms General Atlantic LLC and Quadrangle Group LLC.

 In 2007, Dice Holdings completed an initial public offering and its stock began trading on the New York Stock Exchange under the ticker symbol DHX.

 In 2015, parent company Dice Holdings changed its name to DHI Group, Inc.

 In mid-2017, following an attempt to sell the company to private investors, it was announced that most of the brands were being marketed for sale so the company can focus on growing the technology recruiting efforts of Dice and ClearanceJobs.